Alternate Spellings of Surname: Walls, Wals

 Born in Pennsylvania sometime between 1796 and 1805, Benjamin F. Walls was a son of Revolutionary War Patriot William Walls, who served under General “Mad” Anthony Wayne.

 Sometime during the 1830s, Benjamin Walls wed fellow Pennsylvania native Elizabeth C. Douglass.
-Together, they welcomed to the world two children, William D. and Martha Walls.
-Born on 27 November 1832 and 1 August 1836, respectively, both children were natives of Juniata County.
+Together, they welcomed to the world three children, two of whom – William D. and Martha Walls (born in Juniata County, Pennsylvania on 27 November 1832 and 1 August 1836, respectively) – have well documented life histories.

 Civil War Military Service